Welcome to the 2016 edition of Photography Bay’s Photo Gear Holiday Gift Guide.

 iPhone / Smartphone Camera Accessories

-1. Olloclip Lens Accessories: Olloclip offers a full line of accessories to enhance the photography and video capabilities of your iPhone and Samsung Galaxy S5.
+1. Olloclip Lens Accessories: Olloclip offers a full line of accessories to enhance the photography and video capabilities of your iPhone and Samsung Galaxy.
 The best accessories are the 4-in-1 lens kits that give you several different lens options like wide-angle and telephoto for your phones native camera lens.
 I particularly like the OLLOCASE and lens kit for the iPhone 6/6+.
+New accessories for the iPhone 7 should be available soon.

-5. Fuji Instax SHARE Smartphone Printer SP-1: There aren’t many convenient ways to get instant photos from your phone’s camera.
+4. Fuji Instax SHARE Smartphone Printer SP-2: There aren’t many convenient ways to get instant photos from your phone’s camera.
 Several printers claim to be compatible with smartphones; however, few execute it well.
-The Fuji Instax SP-1 is one that gets it right.
+The Fuji Instax SP-2 is one that gets it right.

 1. Sony Cyber-shot W800: Sony still makes great point and shoot cameras – even the inexpensive ones.
 The W800 features a high-res 20MP sensor, a 5x zoom lens (26-130mm equivalent) and optical image stabilization, which is something you don’t see in many sub-$100 cameras.

-2. Canon PowerShot ELPH 170 IS: Another decent compact camera, the ELPH 170 features a 20MP sensor, a 12x optical zoom (25-300mm equivalent) and optical image stabilization.
+2. Canon PowerShot ELPH 190 IS: Another decent compact camera, the ELPH 190 features a 20MP sensor, a 10x optical zoom (24-240mm equivalent) and optical image stabilization.

 3. Nikon Coolpix S7000: A highly-regarded compact camera at a fairly cheap price (around $200 or so).
 It has more features features than the above cameras, but still maintains a simple design.

-1. GoPro HERO4 Black Edition or Silver Edition: The GoPro HERO4 is the defacto standard for action cameras.
-It is a brand new model.
+1. GoPro HERO4 Black Edition or Silver Edition: While the GoPro HERO5 has just been announced, early reports are mixed.
+The GoPro HERO4 is a proven and reliable model.
+And, with the new HERO5 out, the HERO4 models are available at a discounted price.
 The Black Edition shoots 4K video, while the Silver Edition includes a touchscreen LCD and shoots 2.5k video.
 I personally own the Silver Edition and LOVE it.
 The touchscreen has me using this camera so much more than I otherwise would.
 See the full rundown on these models on here.

 4. GoPro Accessories: I could fill this entire page up with GoPro accessories but I’ve already done that in an earlier post.
 Check out 15 Essential GoPro Accessories and you’ll be set for even more stocking stuffers.